kitao/pyxel/README.md

 <img src="pyxel/editor/screenshots/image_editor.gif">

-By dragging and dropping a png file onto the Image Editor screen, the image can be loaded into the currently selected image bank.
+By dragging and dropping an image file (png/gif/jpeg) onto the Image Editor screen, the image can be loaded into the currently selected image bank.

 **Tilemap Editor:**